dperdices/dperdices.github.io/CV.md

   - Supervisor: Prof. Jorge E. López de Vergara (Dept. of Electronics and Communication Technologies)

 ## Work experience
+ - Oct.
+2023 - Now: Assistant Professor at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
  - Nov.
-2020 - now: researcher and lecturer at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
+2020 - Oct.
+2023: Researcher and lecturer at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
 Financed by the the Program for the Training of University Lecturers of the Spanish Ministry Science, Innovation and Universities (grant number FPU19/05678).
  - Oct.
 2017 - Oct.
 2020: Analyst and researcher at Naudit HPCN S.L.
  - Feb.
 2020 - Aug.
 2020: Adjunct Professor at Universidad Autónoma de Madrid, Dept. of Electronics and Communication Technologies.
  - Jun.
 2017 - Sep.
 2017: Internship at Naudit HPCN S.L.